The Ecologists: 2012–2015: presidential and legislative elections, partners of the government

 In the 2012 presidential election, EELV candidate Eva Joly won 2.3% of the vote and was eliminated in the first round.

 In the 2012 legislative elections, EELV candidates won 5.46% nationally and elected a record 17 deputies (in addition to one member of the regionalist Breton Democratic Union, backed by EELV).
 However, every EELV deputy who was victorious had benefited from the endorsement of the PS, although many faced local PS dissidents.

-In the government of Jean-Marc Ayrault formed on 16 May 2012, EELV has two cabinet ministers: former party leader Cécile Duflot as minister of housing and territorial equality, and former MEP Pascal Canfin as junior minister for international development.
+In the government of Jean-Marc Ayrault formed on 16 May 2012, EELV had two cabinet ministers: former party leader Cécile Duflot as minister of housing and territorial equality, and former MEP Pascal Canfin as junior minister for international development.

 In the 2014 European elections on 25 May 2014, EELV received 8.95% of the vote, sixth place nationally, returning 6 MEPs.

 Since 2017: opposition to Emmanuel Macron, European elections and municipal victories

 In the 2019 European elections, EELV performed significantly above expectations, winning 13.5% of the vote and 13 out of 79 MEPs, placing third behind LREM and RN.
 This came despite EELV having not polled above 10% during the campaign.

-Following the success of the 2019 European elections, the polls for the municipal elections predict good results for EELV.
-Thus, cities like Rouen, Villeurbanne, Strasbourg, Besançon or Lille are considered as being able to be won.
+Following the success of the 2019 European elections, the polls for the municipal elections predicted good results for EELV.
+Thus, cities like Rouen, Villeurbanne, Strasbourg, Besançon or Lille were considered as being able to be won.
 On the evening of the first round, around twenty environmentalist lists won the elections in the first round (including outgoing mayors such as in Schiltigheim), and EELV came out on top in several large cities (Besançon, Lyon, Strasbourg or Grenoble), or second but favorite in others (Bordeaux, Poitiers).
-The scores are however disappointing in several big cities like Paris, Nîmes, Montpellier or Marseille.
-In the latter, however, the EELV's list (8% in the first round) merges with the union list of the left which came in first (23%), moreover led by an environmental candidate from but suspended from the party, Michèle Rubirola.
+The scores were however disappointing in several big cities like Paris, Nîmes, Montpellier or Marseille.
+In the latter, however, the EELV's list (8% in the first round) merged with the union list of the left which came in first (23%), moreover led by an environmental candidate from but suspended from the party, Michèle Rubirola.

-The second round confirms these good scores since the party wins the municipalities of Lyon, Strasbourg and Bordeaux, the latter not having known alternation since 1945, but also Besançon, Tours, Poitiers and Grenoble.
-The candidates of Lille and Metz both suffer a narrow loss of 200 votes, respectively against and with the Socialist Party.
-The Rouen and Villeurbanne's lists join those of the Socialist Party, both elected, like that of Marseille.
+The second round confirmed these good scores since the party won the municipalities of Lyon, Strasbourg and Bordeaux, the latter not having known alternation since 1945, but also Besançon, Tours, Poitiers and Grenoble.
+The candidates of Lille and Metz both suffered a narrow loss of 200 votes, respectively against and with the Socialist Party.
+The Rouen and Villeurbanne's lists joined those of the Socialist Party, both elected, like that of Marseille.

 In October 2022, The New Democrats merged into EELV.
 In October 2023, EELV changed its name to The Ecologists.